Day 1: Saturday - Nethy Bridge to Caithness

 Day 2: Sunday – Dunnet and Duncansby Head

 A full day to explore Caithness, which at the very north eastern tip of Mainland Scotland is well placed for great birding.
 Visits to the seabird colonies at Dunnet Head and Duncansby Head should give close views of nesting Guillemot, Razorbill, Kittiwake and Fulmar in good numbers.
-A few Shag and Puffin will be present, and we should see Wheatear, Rock Pipit and Twite on the headlands.
+A few Shag and Puffin will also be present, and we should see Wheatear, Rock Pipit and Twite on the cliff tops.
 With stunning views across to Orkney, time scanning the Pentland Firth for cetaceans and seals may prove worthwhile.
 Harbour Porpoise, Common, Bottle-nosed and Risso’s Dolphin are all possible, along with Minke Whale while these waters have a strong reputation for Orca with regular sightings at this time!
 Among the other sites we may visit are St Johns Loch and Pool, a superb local nature reserve, where over 200 species have been recorded in a short space of time.
-Noisy gull and tern colonies will be hard to ignore and passage waders, such as Whimbrel, Black-tailed Godwit or Wood Sandpiper may feature.
+Noisy gull and tern colonies will be hard to ignore and passage waders, such as Whimbrel, Black-tailed Godwit, Green or Wood Sandpiper may feature.
 Dunnet and Sinclair’s Bays are both large and are both good for divers, waders and any lingering sea-duck such as scoters or Long-tailed Duck.
 If conditions are promising for passerine arrival we may spend time checking sparse cover at Skirza, Keiss or Noss Head Lighthouse, where the birding can be exciting and if lucky produce a rarity.
 Our circuit will likely see us loop back via Loch Watten, where late to depart wildfowl or an Otter are possibilities to bring a great day to a close.

 Day 3: Monday – West via Forsinard, Strathy Point, Kyle of Tongue and more